 You 'may' be eligible for training.
 You will first need to pass our CFC screening/character evaluation.
 Request the required "assessment" via phone or email and submit it 7 days before the foundations session.
 If you are approved for training you will be contacted referencing attendance in the mandatory foundations seminar.
 Items to bring: a water bottle, sweat towel, sneakers and an expendable shirt/pants.
 Also, bringing a high level of humility, respect and discipline is highly advised.
 For detailed entry details click here and for cost click here.

 Is your school different from the others...
 Yes...we are an instructional group using a multifaceted training facility... not a school, studio or dojo.
 I've heard that your school trains outside a lot, is that true ! ?
 Oh YES we do...our instructors follow the military style Israeli Krav Maga training protocols..... training 50% of the time outside, in the elements... in low-lite, hot or cold conditions.
 Its not pretty, but its real.
-If you perfer a padded floor and cool air-conditioning we'd recommend the others... on the northwest or east side... which are nice indoor training studios.
+If you prefer a padded floor and cool air-conditioning we'd recommend the others... both nice studios on the northwest side.
 I've also heard that the staff is kinda rough and coarse...as a young woman it sounds scary...It is true.
 We avoid coddling students....we are non-PC and tell it straight up how it is.
 This training program is not for everyone...our staff is not for everyone.
 We take the training very seriously, we are extremely supportive yet avoid creating an environment in which everyone gets a T-shirt for just showing up.
 The reality of violence is scary....we are here to train humble men, women and teens to foster that inner warrior to face fear head on...facilitating their transformation from sheep to guard dog...that is our duty.

 Are your Krav Maga classes mostly designed to be cardio oriented, like for people looking to lose weight or those looking to get an intense workout?
 No. Our classes follow Israeli Krav Maga's tactical combat: teaching, training and testing methodology.
 While we have had students tone up and lose weight in our classes, our focus has been and will always be to provide the best Personal Protection Instruction, Education and Training to our students... just as Grandmaster Imi had envisioned.
 Now, if you are looking to lose weight, then we highly recommend that you talk to the 'CrossFit Trainers' who share our training space.
 They are by far the true experts in nutritional guidance and weight loss support!